 In my last post, I discussed many of the pros and cons of hiking the Grand Canyon NOBO versus SOBO.
 This post is a continuation of that topic, but takes a more in depth look a the two different trails you can use at the South Rim and which might be better for your needs.

 If you are planning a rim-to-rim hike, getting from the Grand Canyon’s South Rim to the Colorado River Gorge can be done multiple ways.
-You can either use: (a) the Bright Angel Trail; and (b) the South Kaibab Trail.
+You can use either (a) the Bright Angel Trail or (b) the South Kaibab Trail.

-Your overall direction on a rim-to-rim hike will likely play a significant role in deciding trail is better for your journey.
-That’s why I saved this topic for now instead of muddying the waters in my previous posts.
+Your overall direction on a rim-to-rim hike will likely play a significant role in deciding which trail is better for your journey.
+That’s why I saved this topic for now, rather than muddying the waters in my previous posts.

 Some of the points I’ll be addressing here include: